Breast implants: Saline vs. silicone

 What's the difference between saline and silicone breast implants?

 Saline and silicone breast implants both have an outer silicone shell.
-The implants differ in material and consistency, however.
+The implants differ in the filler material and consistency, however.

 Saline breast implants